IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 # Cental Limit Theorem Z-Values {#central_limit_theorem_zvalues}

-If the number of samples is large enough, ie more than 30, then conclusions can be made about the sample means in the same way that conclusions can be made about normally distributed datasets.
+If the number of samples is large enough, i.e., more than 30, then conclusions can be made about the sample means in the same way that conclusions can be made about normally distributed datasets.

 Below is the formula for z-values in normally distributed data: